Hydra-Chain/hydragon-nodee/README.md

 **-o hydra**: The -o flag specifies the output file name for the compiled binary.
 In this case, the binary will be named `hydra`.

-**-a**: This flag forces a rebuild of all packages that are part of the binary.
-It's useful to ensure you're compiling with the most up-to-date version of the code and dependencies.

-**-installsuffix cgo**: This flag adds a suffix to the package path of the compiled binary.
-This is often used in conjunction with disabling CGO to differentiate the compiled packages from those built with CGO enabled.
-It can help avoid conflicts and ensure the correct packages are used.

 **main.go**: This specifies the main entry file of the application to be compiled.
 It contains the main function, which is the starting point of the Go program.

-To build Go applications for different platforms directly from your command line, set `GOOS` for the target operating system (e.g., darwin, linux, windows) and `GOARCH` for the architecture (e.g., amd64, arm64).
+To build Go applications for different platforms directly from your command line, update the build command by setting `GOOS` for the target operating system (e.g., darwin, linux, windows) and `GOARCH` for the architecture (e.g., amd64, arm64).
 Without specifying these variables, the Go compiler defaults to the current machine's OS and architecture.

 Example:

 ```
-CGO_ENABLED=0 GOOS=darwin GOARCH=arm64 go build -o hydra -a -installsuffix cgo main.go
+GOOS=darwin GOARCH=arm64
 ```

 4. Add the generated binary to your system's PATH environment variable to allow its execution from any directory.